Infineon/mtb-example-wifi-secure-tcp-client/README.md

 ## Operation

-If using a PSoC&trade; 64 "Secure" MCU kit (like CY8CKIT-064B0S2-4343W), the PSoC&trade; 64 device must be provisioned with keys and policies before being programmed.
+If using a PSOC&trade; 64 "Secure" MCU kit (like CY8CKIT-064B0S2-4343W), the PSOC&trade; 64 device must be provisioned with keys and policies before being programmed.
 Follow the instructions in the ["Secure Boot" SDK user guide](https://www.infineon.com/dgdlac/Infineon-PSoC_64_Secure_MCU_Secure_Boot_SDK_User_Guide-Software-v07_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0f8c361a7666) to provision the device.
 If the kit is already provisioned, copy-paste the keys and policy folder to the application folder.

-**Note:**  Use `policy_single_CM0_CM4_smif_swap.json` policy instead of using the default one "policy_single_CM0_CM4_swap.json" to provision CY8CKIT-064B0S2-4343W device.
+> **Note:** Use `policy_single_CM0_CM4_smif_swap.json` policy instead of using the default one "policy_single_CM0_CM4_swap.json" to provision CY8CKIT-064B0S2-4343W device.

 1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.

-2. The kit can be configured to run either in the Wi-Fi STA interface mode or in the AP interface mode.
+2. The kit can be configured to run either in the Wi-Fi STA interface mode or in AP interface mode.
 The interface mode is configured using the `USE_AP_INTERFACE` macro defined in the *network_credentials.h* file.
 Based on the desired interface mode, do the following:

    **Kit in STA mode (default interface):**

    1. Set the `USE_AP_INTERFACE` macro to **0**.
 This is the default mode.

-   2. Modify the `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY_TYPE` macros to match with that of the Wi-Fi network credentials that you want to connect.
+   2. Modify the `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY_TYPE` macros to match with the Wi-Fi network credentials that you want to connect.
 These macros are defined in the *network_credentials.h* file.
 Ensure that the Wi-Fi network that you are connecting to is configured as a private network for the proper functioning of this example.

    **Kit in AP mode:**